 about

-Shankar Padmanabhan is a designer, educator, and musician from Vancouver, Canada, currently based in Doha, Qatar.
+Shankar Padmanabhan is a designer, educator, and musician from Vancouver, Canada.
+He is the Head of Digital Design + Fabrication and Assistant Professor at Virginia Commonwealth University in Qatar.
 He holds an M.Des in Interdisciplinary Design from Emily Carr University of Art + Design and a B.S. in Resource Conservation (minor Wildlife Biology) from the University of Montana.

 Shankar’s practice explores and is supported by theoretical underpinnings found in Object Oriented Ontology (OOO) and Material Engagement Theory (MET).
 Through the development of speculative fiction and diegetic artifacts, his practice aims to navigate sociocultural, technological, and biological landscapes in order to critically reflect and interrogate the role of design in our everyday lives.
 Examining the human-object relationship, Shankar's practice employs a discursive approach to develop ‘what if’ scenarios and weave narratives that are considerate of human relations, interactions, aspirations, and dreams.